Transferring Bees From Nuc To Hive

 Now I have 2 tips for you to transfer the remaining bees from the nuc box to their new home.

-Before following those steps make sure your queens have been transferred to the hive.
-If you find your queen isn’t transferred to your hive and remains on the nuc.
+If you find your queen hasn’t been transferred to your hive and remains in the nuc.
 Then you have to move her to the beehive.

 Transferring The Queen From Nuc To Hive